 - All Classes

-She and her business partner Ann Gerety Smyth, (who is also on the Heritage in Schools panel), have been running Creative Ardagh in Ardagh Heritage and Creativity Centre for 8 years now, with groups from all over the world and of all ages and abilities taking part in their workshops.
-The centre is an SFI Discover Centre and has a range of DPSM programmes along with other creative workshops based on the local heritage.
+Annette is passionate about creativity, heritage and the natural world.
+She has an MLitt which explored the integration of art across the primary curriculum and has been involved with formal and informal education for twenty-five years.
+She spent most of lockdown growing vegetables and developing her forest garden and in May 2021 received her Permaculture Design Certificate.
+She and her business partner Ann Gerety Smyth, (who is also on the Heritage in Schools panel), have been running Creative Ardagh in Ardagh Heritage and Creativity Centre for 10 years now, educating and entertaining groups from all over the world and of all ages and abilities.
+It is an SFI Discover Centre and offers a range of DPSM programmes along with other creative workshops based on the local heritage.

 - Provides practical/ hands-on activities